Lake Okeechobee releases cause concern for businesses, environmentalists

-STUART, Fla. -- Fresh water from Lake Okeechobee is now being released into the St. Lucie River at a rate of 1,800 cubic feet per second, according to the United States Army Corps of Engineers.
+Fresh water from Lake Okeechobee is now being released into the St. Lucie River at a rate of 1,800 cubic feet per second, according to the U.S. Army Corps of Engineers.

 It's the first time in two summers water has flowed from the lake into the St. Lucie River.